hello-robot/hello-robot.github.io/README.md

 This repository generates the documentation hosted at [docs.hello-robot.com](https://docs.hello-robot.com).

-The content largely lives inside of indepedent repositories that include their own MkDocs site generation information.
+The content largely lives inside of independent repositories that include their own MkDocs site generation information.
 This repo has the role of integrating these independent repositories together using the plugin `mkdocs-monorepo-plugin`.

 ## Setup for Documentation Development
 In order to create a development environment on a 20.04 Ubuntu machine: